Select Page

 Information for Food Establishments

-A grease interceptor is used to remove fats, oils, and grease from water used for food preparation, dish cleaning, hand washing, and other activities before it enters the sanitary sewer.
+A grease interceptor is used to remove fats, oils, and grease from water used for food preparation, dish cleaning, handwashing, and other activities before the water enters the sanitary sewer.
 Along with best practices to manage your grease, remember to use a state certified grease hauler to properly pump and maintain your grease interceptor every 90 days, at minimum.
-You may be subjected to a $100 re-inspection fee and possibly a very expensive plumbing bill if these interceptors are not properly maintained.
+Failure to properly maintain your grease interceptor may subject you to a $100 re-inspection fee and possibly a very expensive plumbing bill.

-All new food service establishments are required to send construction drawings of the facility to their local land use agency that include: plumbing, plumbing fixtures and details of the grease interceptor.
-Plans submitted to the City of Littleton and the City of Englewood will be reviewed by South Platte Renew for compliance with the Fats, Oils, and Grease Policy¹.
-Plans submitted to other cities or counties will be reviewed by the appropriate governing agency for compliance with their rules and regulations.
-In order to manage fats, oils, and grease from becoming sewer blockages, backups, and overflows:
+All new food service establishments are required to send construction drawings of the facility including plumbing, plumbing fixtures and details of the grease interceptor to their local land use agency.
+Plans submitted to the City of Littleton and the City of Englewood will be reviewed by South Platte Renew for compliance with the Fats, Oils, and Grease Policy.
+Plans submitted to other cities or counties will be reviewed by the partner wastewater management agency for compliance with their rules and regulations.

 Grease Hauler Information